Apappas97/Data-Cleaning-in-SQL/README.md

 * Starting from position 1 up to the comma to obtain only the address portion
 * Starting 1 position after the comma up to the end of the string will obtain the city
 * Create new columns and populate them with values obtained from the SUBSTRINGS
-## Seperate the Address, City, and State in the "OwnerAddress" Column
+## Separate the Address, City, and State in the "OwnerAddress" Column
 <img src="https://github.com/Apappas97/Data-Cleaning-in-SQL/blob/main/Images/Owner_Breakout.png">
 </p>
 <img src="https://github.com/Apappas97/Data-Cleaning-in-SQL/blob/main/Images/Owner_Results.png">